thalesvb/thalesvb.github.io/_posts/2019-08-05-abap-code-less-reuse-more-rebels-lets-package-our-tools.md

 This is one thing that overcomplicate packages in ABAP: if you want to use a reusable object from a package in a code contained in another package, you must add the package interface to use access list.

-This access list is one way to manage obsolete code deprecation and decomissioning.
+This access list is one way to manage obsolete code deprecation and decommissioning.
 Even reusable code have a lifespan, because they can be improved so much that a new version of it is created, and you need to give time to everyone transition to the new reusable code.

 Again, this is optional and only required if you are going to turn on Package Checks.